panchalamitr/Movie-App/README.md

 # Movie-App-Android-MVVM-with-Coroutine

+Movie app is an open source application, this app will fetch data first from webservice, then those data will be stored on local database.
+Next time it will check if data is already stored then retrive those data from the database instead of creating web request.

-Movie app is an open source application, created using below tools:
+created using below tools:
 - MVVM pattern
 - Live Data
 - Coroutine